cabo40/pyrichlet/README.md

 - `BetaBernoulliMixture`
 - `BetaBinomialMixture`

-The mixture models can fit array or dataframe data for density estimation
+They can be fitted for an array or dataframe using a Gibbs sampler or variational Bayes methods,

 ```python
 from pyrichlet import mixture_models